dinhanhthi/notes/posts/api/2022-05-02-google-vertex-ai.md

 ssh -i /Users/thi/.ssh/id_rsa.ideta jupyter@<ip_of_notebook>
 ```

-::: info
+::: tip
-{% icon "idea" %} The ip of the instance will change each time you reset the instance.
+The ip of the instance will change each time you reset the instance.
 Go to the Compute Engine section to check the up-to-date ip address.
 :::

 You are good. **On VScode**, you make the same things with the extension **Remote - SSH**.